 There is nothing better than a sizable turkey simmering away in the oven.

-The problem is that it takes too long to cook it thoroughly.
-My solution was to get a new convection oven that shortened the cooking time significantly as that fan in the oven bathes the parakeet with waves of circulating boiling air.
-But then a terrifying thought entered my mind.
-If those convection currents can cook that turkey to a brown perfection, what is happening to myself and others as I conserve energy by using a fan instead of the air conditioner on a boiling Summer day?
-As it turns out, my fears are justified in more than 2 ways.
-The first way is when the temperatures are hot, plus the air is humid.
-When the relative humidity reaches a certain level, the body cannot cool itself as quickly through sweat.
-This can lead to heatstroke, cramps, plus organ failure unless a cooler place can be found.
-With boiling dry air, a minute threat emerges when the outside temperature exceeds normal body temperature.
-That is when you are prefer that turkey in a convection oven as the air from the fan dehydrates your skin plus heats up what is underneath it.
-So, it’s okay to use a fan at 80°F, however you will need your Heating, Ventilation & A/C equipment running at full blast if the temperature gets above 100°F. To make sure that your Heating, Ventilation & A/C can handle the added burden, people are recommended to get their Heating, Ventilation & A/C systems maintained by a qualified Heating, Ventilation & A/C professional before the “cat mornings” of October turn you into a roasted “turkey”.
+The aromas are heaven sent & the look on people’s faces as it emerges from the oven reminds me of Pavlov’s cats after that bell rings.
+The concern is that it takes too long to cook it thoroughly.
+My solution was to get a new convection oven that shortened the cooking time significantly as that fan in the oven bathes the parakeet with waves of circulating overheated air.
+But then a spine-chilling thought entered our mind.
+If those convection currents can cook that turkey to a brown perfection, what is happening to me as I conserve energy by using a fan instead of the a/c on a overheated Summer morning?
+As it turns out, our fears are justified in two ways.
+The first way is when the temperatures are hot, & the air is humid.
+When the relative humidity reaches a particular level, the body cannot cool itself as swiftly through sweat.
+This can lead to heatstroke, cramps, & organ failure unless a cooler locale can be found.
+With overheated dry air, a minute threat emerges when the outside temperature exceeds normal body temperature.
+That is when you are enjoy that turkey in a convection oven as the air from the fan dehydrates your skin & heats up what is underneath it.
+So, it’s okay to use a fan at 74°F, however you will need your Heating & A/C component running at full blast if the temperature gets above 100°F. To make sure that your Heating & A/C can handle the added burden, people are suggested to get their Heating & A/C systems ran tests on by a qualified Heating & A/C supplier before the “cat afternoons” of September turn you into a roasted “turkey”.